TechnicalPursuit/TIBET/README.md

 reusable functionality in the form of modular, intelligent tag bundles.

 ### TIBET 5.0 is zero-reload.
-The entire TIBET platform, from our tag set to our IDE, has been engineered to eliminate reload cycles.
-Via TIBET's client-side tools, changes you make to your JavaScript, HTML, and CSS are reflected instantly without requiring a page reload.
-These changes can then be persisted or rolled back at your discretion.
+The entire TIBET platform, from our tag set to our IDE, is engineered to eliminate reload cycles.
+With TIBET's tools the changes you make to your JavaScript, HTML, and CSS are reflected instantly without the need to reload.
+These changes can then be persisted or rolled back as needed.

-### TIBET 5.0 is immersive.
-TIBET is an immersive development platform supported by an enterprise-class framework.
-With TIBET you launch your application and then interact with it, altering it while it runs.
-No more guesswork followed by a random number of F5/Reload cycles while you lay out your UI, hook up your event handlers, or communicate with the server.
-TIBET immerses you in the development process, maximizing your efficiency.

 # Installation